-East Brighton Trust small grants will now be processed through the Sussex Community Foundation, meaning we can benefit from their wealth of expertise and experience working with hundreds of local charities.
-Here are some answers to questions you may have about this change.
+Since Summer 2016, East Brighton Trust small grants are processed through the Sussex Community Foundation, meaning we can benefit from their wealth of expertise and experience working with hundreds of local charities.
+Here are some answers to questions you may have about this.

 What is the Sussex Community Foundation?

 Sussex Community Foundation raises funds for and makes grants to local charities and community groups across East and West Sussex and Brighton & Hove.
 They support Sussex donors (like East Brighton Trust) to maximise their local charitable giving, connecting them to the causes and communities they want to support.
 They've raised £20 million for good causes in Sussex, have given out over £8.5 million in grants and are building an endowment fund which will benefit Sussex communities for years to come.
 The East Brighton Trust Fund at Sussex Community Foundation is awarded at least twice a year and grants of up to £500 are available.